Academic Support for AOP Students

 - Learning the academic policies and procedures of SUNY Geneseo

 AOP Counselors, in collaboration with the Office of the Dean of the College, provides direct advisement to pre-major students as well as walk-in support to all AOP students.
 AOP Counselors along with designated academic department faculty members, participate in academic advisement training sessions each year.
 During these sessions, updated information regarding changes in course, major or minor requirements are addressed.
 In this way, AOP professional staff are kept abreast of all areas of academic development at SUNY Geneseo.

 Every semester, the AOP department provides to students a calendar of important dates of which they must be aware.
-This calendar allows students to know in advance deadline dates for the declaration of their major(s) as well as important information regarding academic advisement, registration, final exams, and collegewide vacation dates.
-Click here to download the calendar.
+This calendar allows students to know in advance deadline dates for the declaration of their major(s) as well as important information regarding academic advisement, registration, final exams, and college wide vacation dates.

 The goal of the Ronald E. McNair Post Baccalaureate Achievement Program is to provide academic and support services to prepare students who are first-generation college students from low-income households, or are from underrepresented groups in graduate education for doctoral study in science, technology, engineering, mathematics (STEM) and other fields.

-The SUNY Geneseo McNair Scholars Program encourages the pursuite of doctoral study by providing:
+The SUNY Geneseo McNair Scholars Program encourages the pursuit of doctoral study by providing: